Graylog2/graylog2-images/vagrant/README.md

 $ vagrant up
 ```

-This will create a local VM and downloads Graylog2.
+This will create a local VM and downloads Graylog.

 Usage
 -----
-After downloading all software packages, your Graylog2 instance is ready to use.
+After downloading all software packages, your Graylog instance is ready to use.
 You can reach the web interface by pointing your browser to localhost: `http://localhost:9000`

 The default login is `Username: admin Password: admin`.
 You can change the admin password by executing